rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 **Figure 17:** Occupancy graphs of [sample-6-fixed.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/main/code-sample/sample-6-fixed.ncu-rep)

-The block size picked by the `Kokkos::MDRangePolicy` is 32, which is very a very bad choice and leads to an occupancy of 50%.
+The block size picked by the `Kokkos::MDRangePolicy` is 32, which is a very bad choice and leads to an occupancy of 50%.
 This explains the performance gain of the fixed version that show a 100% occupancy.
 I did not wish to go deeper on launch configuration optimization, but if you spot an issue like this in your profiler, go ahead and change the block size!

 **Note:** The choice of the block size can be tuned in Kokkos, I was simply pointing out that the default choice can be bad.
 However, I do not think there is a way to fix the extra register usage.